daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 - Confusion Matrix

-We use the training of Single Decision Tree classifier as a baseline to compare with other classifiers on this imbalanced dataset.
+I used the training of Single Decision Tree classifier as a baseline to compare with other classifiers on this imbalanced dataset.

+Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
+The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
+A tree can be seen as a piecewise constant approximation.

 Balanced accuracy and geometric mean are reported followingly as they are metrics widely used in the literature to validate model trained on imbalanced set.

 ![DT Classifier](https://user-images.githubusercontent.com/70437668/139254549-6279da64-7e38-41bc-ae21-6034bd351945.jpg)

+A Bagging classifier is an ensemble meta-estimator that fits base classifiers each on random subsets of the original dataset and then aggregate their individual predictions (either by voting or by averaging) to form a final prediction.
+Such a meta-estimator can typically be used as a way to reduce the variance of a black-box estimator (e.g., a decision tree), by introducing randomization into its construction procedure and then making an ensemble out of it.

 A number of estimators are built on various randomly selected data subsets in ensemble classifiers.
 But each data subset is not allowed to be balanced by Bagging classifier because the majority classes will be favored by it when implementing training on imbalanced data set.